francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/1.recureent_neural_networks/2.writing_like_shakespeare/README.md

 ## How to Setup DEV Environment
 ### On Mac/Linux/Windows 10
 1. Install Docker.
-2. Clone the ci-pipeline repository.
+2. Clone the shakespeare-poems repository.
-3. In the 1.dinosaurus_name dir, run below script to build docker image for testing:
+3. In the 2.Shakespeare_poems dir, run below script to build docker image for testing:
     ```
     docker build -t shakespeare-poem .
     ```